 - Strengthen/Weaken Questions: These ask for facts that, if true, would make the argument more or less likely to be valid; you’ll need to understand what the author is assuming to answer most of these questions accurately and efficiently.

-Frequency: LSAT tests released from 2010 to 2014, there were approximately 29 Assumption Family questions per test.
+LSAT tests released from 2010 to 2014 contained approximately 29 Assumption Family questions per test.

-Strategy: Catalogue the statements in the stimulus: Identify the most concrete statement; combine related statements; note relationships indicated by Keywords; and/or use Formal Logic to evaluate the answer choices.
+- Combining related statements (relationships indicated by Keywords; and/or use Formal Logic to evaluate the answer choices.)

 - An inference follows only from the facts given.
 No outside knowledge is required.